jamestharpe/jamestharpe.com/content/serverless-aws-backend.md

 We recently launched the [Crawlity](http://www.crawlity.com/) website which, like this website, uses [Hugo](/tools/hugo/) to generate the site.
 However, unlike this website, Crawlity.com needs a back-end to accept contact form submissions.
 So how does one create a dynamic back-end for a static, "serverless" front-end?

+Let's use the Serverless Framework to create a form submission service that:

+* Accepts form submissions via HTTP POST
+* Formats the submission data into HTML
+* Emails the submitted values

 ## Introducing Serverless Framework

 <img alt="Serverless Framework logo" src="/img/serverless-framework-logo_300x87.png" style="float: right; padding:8px" /> [Serverless Framework](https://serverless.com/), or simply "Serverless", is a provider-agnostic framework for defining the *functions* and *events* that make up your application.
 Once defined, Serverless deploys your application to the target cloud provider by automatically provisioning the required infrastructure and deploying the application to it.